-Just like other high end speaker brands on the market, the B & W speakers perform better with careful positioning, high-quality speaker cables, and a great amplifier.
+Just like other high-end speaker brands on the market, the B & W speakers perform better with careful positioning, high-quality speaker cables, and a great amplifier.

-The B&W speakers are a unique brand of speakers (more commonly known for their bookshelf variants) that produce top notch sound, as good as you could ever expect from any speaker design.
+The B&W speakers are a unique brand of speakers (more commonly known for their bookshelf variants) that produce top-notch sound, as good as you could ever expect from any speaker design.

-Do KEF Q350 Need A Subwoofer?
+Does KEF Q350 Need A Subwoofer?

 Are Bowers And Wilkins Worth The Money?

-What Is The Bowers And Wilkins Sound?
+What Are The Bowers And Wilkins Sounds?